MorganRC/TryHackMeCTF/El Bandito — TryHackMe Writeup.md

 Next, I decided to try HTTP/2 request smuggling.

-There was also a helpful walkthrough on [`HTTP/2 Request Smuggling`](https://tryhackme.com/room/http2requestsmuggling) smuggling I followed.
+There was also a helpful walkthrough on [`HTTP/2 Request Smuggling`](https://tryhackme.com/room/http2requestsmuggling) I followed.

 First, I modified requests by switching protocols between HTTP/2 and HTTP/1.1, disabling the Upgrade Content-Length header.